Fenigma/bangkit-web-development-basic/README.md

 # About
 The code in this repository is used to track personal learning progress on web development.
 The course that this repository based on is hosted on dicoding.com on this [link](https://www.dicoding.com/academies/123).

-# Project Description for module 6-7
+# Project Description
-Module 6-7 is a completely different project than module 1-5.
-While module 1-5 is about creating a simple blog site, module 6-7 will create a calculator to demonstrate Flexbox and Java Script.
+Module 1-5 is about creating a simple blog-like website.
+Here, the course will explain the basics of HTML and CSS.
+In this repository, module 1-5 is divided into 2 branches `module-1-3` that focus on HTML and `module-4-5-styling` that focus on CSS.
+Later, on module 6-7, the course will teach about Javascript in a completely different project (instead of blog-like website, it will be a calculator).

 # Lesson Learned
 Lesson learned can be seen on this [source](learning_notes/module_6_7.md)